-The national certifying body for interpreters is the Registry of Interpreters for the Deaf, Inc. (RID) and the National Association of the Deaf (NAD).
-RID/NAD provide a Code of Professional Conduct that all interpreters are expected to follow.
+The national certifying body for interpreters is the Registry of Interpreters for the Deaf, Inc. (RID).
+The National Association of the Deaf (NAD) and RID provide a Code of Professional Conduct that all interpreters are expected to follow.
 The Code lists 7 basic tenets:

 - Interpreters adhere to standards of confidential communication.

 - Interpreters possess the professional skills and knowledge required for the specific interpreting situation.

 - Interpreters conduct themselves in a manner appropriate to the specific interpreting situation.

 - Interpreters demonstrate respect for colleagues, interns, and students of the profession.

 - Interpreters engage in professional development.